ILIAS-eLearning/ILIAS/Services/README.md

+# Services

+Services provide general functionalities used in the modules or in other services, e.g. the role based access system or the news system.

+If you want to provide a new service and parts can be almost completely abstracted from other ILIAS dependency, they SHOULD be placed in the src directory.

-# Rules for the ./Services internal interface documentation
+## Guidelines for the ./Services internal interface documentation

 1. Each subdirectory under ./Services SHOULD contain a README.md file
 2. All internal interfaces provided by the service SHOULD be documented in the README.md file.
 3. Breaking changes MUST NOT be introduced in maintenance branches.